ijardillier/netclient-elastic/Readme.md

     <PackageReference Include="AspNetCore.HealthChecks.UI.Client" Version="6.0.5" />

-Then, you have to register the HealthCheck Service.
+Then, you have to register the HealthCheck service.
 This is done here in a custom extension which is used in the ConfigureServices of the Startup file:

     public virtual void ConfigureServices(IServiceCollection services)
     {